MBA tuition is $1,070 per credit hour (2021-2022 academic year).

 Graduate School of Business Scholarships

-Scholarships in the Graduate School of Business provide financial assistance to students of high promise who demonstrate significant potential to benefit from graduate education.
+Scholarships in the Graduate School of Business are awarded to students of high promise who demonstrate significant potential to benefit from graduate education.
+Merit scholarships are awarded at the time of admission.

 Additional Scholarship Opportunities